 What Time of Year Should I visit London?

-Being situated in the south of the UK, and the volume of buildings everywhere helping shelter it from winds that may come in off the Thames, the temperature is generally a little warmer than the rest of the country.
+There really isn’t a bad time to visit London.
+It can be visited all year long.
+Being situated in the south of the United Kingdom the temperature is generally a little warmer than the rest of the country.

 However, it is still Britain, and expect rain at any time of the year, or day, even if it was sunny when you left in the morning.
 Dressing in layers is always a smart move, and bring a small umbrella.